Facebook Twitter Instagram

 Being Milo Dean

-In 2014, Bill Hader joined fellow SNL alum, Kristen Wiig, in the comedy-drama film Skeleton Twins.
+In 2014, Bill Hader joined fellow SNL alum, Kristen Wiig, in the comedy-drama film Skeleton Twins

 Hader played Milo Dean, a struggling gay actor in Los Angeles.
 To avoid spoilers, let’s say that Hader played a very serious character, and he amazingly pulled it off.